 BMI may be a good tool for measuring body fat using height and weight.
 However, there are studies that have proved that this tool may not be an efficient one.
 Studies have shown that BMI tends to be higher among shorter adults, especially women.4 This is different from men who tend to have a high BMI value with height.
 This shows that the BMI values cannot be used as a universal measure for both men and women equally.5

-Therefore, if you want to confirm whether you are overweight or underweight or even healthy weight,
+Therefore, if you want to confirm whether you are overweight or underweight or even healthy weight, it is always better to consult your health provider.

 Although BMI values may not be completely reliable, it is not wise to disregard either.
 Your weight and height may also put you at a risk of developing certain diseases.